Ethics (Star Trek: The Next Generation): Plot

 Riker points out that it is his son, Alexander, that the ritual states should assist.
 Unable to ask his son, Worf decides to risk undergoing the untested spine replacement procedure, against Dr. Crusher's advice.

 The operation is performed with intermittent difficulties but ultimately results in a successful transplantation of the spinal cord.
 When Dr. Crusher orders the life support to be discontinued and have Worf awakened, his vital signs deteriorate and he proceeds to cardiac arrest and loss of "higher brain functions".
-They work to re-establish his vital signs with multiple medications, one of which Dr. Russell describes the amount given as "that'll kill him" to which Dr. Crusher responds "looks like we've done a good job of that already, doctor".
+They work to re-establish his vital signs with multiple medications, one of which prompts Dr. Russell to exclaim "that'll kill him" to which Dr. Crusher responds "looks like we've done a good job of that already, doctor".
 Worf doesn't respond to the medication.
 The surgical assistant ensign Ogawa says Worf has "no BP, no pulse, no activity in the isocortex".
 Dr. Crusher asks for a "corticostimulator", a mechanical device that is placed on Worf's forehead to send electrical signals through his brain to revive him.
 After five unsuccessful attempts, Dr. Crusher pronounces Worf dead, while he lies on the operating room table.
 A distraught Dr. Crusher informs Troi and Alexander of his death.
 Alexander demands to see his father and is allowed to.
 While Alexander is mourning his father's death, Worf begins to breathe and make facial movements.
 Dr. Crusher quickly orders vital sign monitoring and administers medication.
 She surmises that due to the Klingon anatomical redundancies, an area of the Klingon brain helped restart his body's functions.

 Later, Dr. Russell enters Dr. Crusher's office, and Crusher tells her that while she is delighted that Worf will recover, she is horrified by Russell's immoral methods of putting her own interests in collecting research data and gaining recognition above patients' interests and lives.
 Russell silently leaves the room.

 Back in his quarters, Worf begins physical therapy, and accepts help from Alexander in learning to walk once again.